 That is partly because the term ‘RPG board game’ means different things to different people.
 It does not have a single and shared definition, at least as far as board games are concerned.
 Some are getting biased by the Dungeons & Dragons tabletop role-playing games, others are inspired by video RPG games.

 Before we move on, let’s agree on the term, otherwise, the below review may not hold too much relevance for you.
 For me, some of the main characteristics of a stellar RPG board game are:

-- Strong theme, that typically includes dungeons and fantasy worlds
+- A strong theme, that typically includes dungeons and fantasy worlds

-- You are taking on a role of a character or a hero
+- You are taking on the role of a character or a hero

 - Ability to improve and level your character (i.e. character progression)

 If you agree with the above, we are in a great company and I am about to show you why.
 Below you will find the carefully hand-picked selection of some of the best RPG board games on the market today.